Scarletteblack/Black-Scarlett-AP-Networking-Portfolio/_posts/2025-10-22-post-Data-Movement-and-Types-of-Networks.md

 ---

 <h1>Design and Planning</h1>
-<p>**Networking Analogy:**
+**Networking Analogy:**
-Here is an analogy to help conceptualize the Networking and the relationship between devices:
+<p>Here is an analogy to help conceptualize the Networking and the relationship between devices:
 First think of the Local Area Network (LAN) - The LAN is like a neighborhood
 <p align="center"><img src="(/assets/images/Photo9DataMovementandTypesofNetworks.jpg)" /></p>
 align="center"><img src="(/assets/images/Photo10DataMovementandTypesofNetworks.jpg)"/></p>